-CAUTION:

-A full load of water equals kg or lbs of cargo @ 1 kg/L (8.3 lb/gal) and the tongue weight of a towed trailer counts as cargo.
+CAUTION: A full load of water equals kg or lbs of cargo @ 1 kg/L (8.3 lb/gal) and the tongue weig ht of a tov ved trailer counts as cargo.
+168455-01/

-If any weight exceeding 45.4 kg (100 lbs.) is added to your coach between final vehicle certification and first retail sale, the occupant and cargo carrying capacity must be corrected and a label similar to the one shown below will be affixed inside your coach.
+If any weight exceeding 45.4 kg (100 lbs.) is added to your motorhome between final vehicle certification and first retail sale, the occupant and cargo carrying capacity must be corrected and a label similar to the one shown below will be affixed inside your motorhome.